richard-to/richard-to.github.io/programming/_posts/2015-04-01-setting-up-a-rails-dev-environment-with-vagrant-and-ansible.md

 1. Don't need Ansible installed on the Vagrant box, although this is somewhat negated by obtuse SSH errors that can occur if the Vagrant box is set up in a certain way.

-2. I like the integrated Ansible galaxy that allows "roles" to be downloaded and used.
+2. I like the integrated Ansible Galaxy that allows "roles" to be downloaded and used.
 It's cleaner than Puppet Librarian, but there is the issue of needing to automate the installation of roles for other development machines.
 Ansible probably already has a solution to this.
 I  just need to look into it.

 3. I like the YML configuration.
 It makes a lot of sense for my relatively basic use cases so far.